 Almond moppies de luxe

 The garnish includes a sweetened edge.
-I made this with ERYTHRITOL SUGAR.
+I made this with ERYTHRITOL.
 This is a natural, healthy substitute for granulated sugar.
-However, it has a slightly less sweet strength (75%), but it has no off-flavors, which stevia often has.
+However, it has a slightly less sweet power (75%) but it does not have any spouts, which stevia often has.
 It is a very suitable sugar substitute for people who experience a strange taste with stevia, for children, and as a substitute for sugar in daily use (for example the scoop of sugar in the coffee / tea) You can also bake with it, but it has reduced sweet power.
 I often use erythritol as a garnish, as decoration and for example to make sugar treats.
 Erythritol contains no carbohydrates, does not affect blood sugar levels and is tooth-friendly.

 You need this: